-We are Devonshire Collective (DC), a collectively-led cultural and community organisation rooted in Eastbourne’s Devonshire ward.
+We are Devonshire Collective (DC), a cultural and community organisation rooted in Eastbourne’s Devonshire ward.

 We support grassroots arts and culture, create opportunity for communities and deliver a dynamic, high-quality creative and artistic programme where everyone is welcome.